kmcd/codecast/01_command_line/script.md

   [me@linuxbox ~]$ man ls
   On most Linux systems, man uses less to display the manual page, so all of the familiar less commands work while displaying the page.

-  The “manual” that man displays is broken into sections and covers not only user commands but also system administration commands, program- ming interfaces, file formats, and more.
+  The "manual" that man displays is broken into sections and covers not only user commands but also system administration commands, program- ming interfaces, file formats, and more.
 Table 5-1 describes the layout of the manual.

   Table 5-1: Man Page Organization
    Section